Fear as a Source of Creativity

 Creation and creativity are essential experiences for anyone who wishes to attain a high level of self-understanding, development, and fulfillment in their life.
 When done with full awareness, acknowledging and allowing the fear and intensity they naturally encompass, creative expression lifts us beyond our personal limits, connecting us to our environment and bringing back in return greater self-confidence, a sense of meaning and worthiness.

-In this course, we will explore the close and highly intertwined relationship between our physical body, our emotions, our thoughts and ideas.
+In this introductory course, we will explore the close and highly intertwined relationship between our physical body, our emotions, our thoughts, and our ideas.
 We will also learn how to enhance this connection by relaxing our body, allowing the free flow of emotions (also those we dislike), and expanding our attention and perception.
 This will lead us to achieve a highly embodied state of creation and self-confidence.

 But before throwing ourselves into the rewarding act of creative creation, we will need to understand that everything that is truly new, ingenious, bold, and creative stands —by definition— beyond our daily world... in the field of the unknown.
 And to enter this field we must first acknowledge and allow the free flow of fear in the body.